Lockheed Martin Deletes Tweet After One Of Their Bombs Was Linked To Attack On Yemen School Bus

-The American defense contracting company, Lockheed Martin, has come under fire this week after they tweeted in honor of World Photo Day.
-According to The Huffington Post, the company, who’s also the world’s largest weapons manufacturer, tweeted and asked its followers to share a photo of one of their favorite Lockheed Martin products.
+Lockheed Martin, the American defense contracting company, has come under fire this week after they tweeted in honor of World Photo Day.
+According to the Huffington Post, the company, who’s also the world’s largest weapons manufacturer, tweeted and asked its followers to share a photo of one of their favorite Lockheed Martin products.

 “Do you have an amazing photo of one of our products?
 Tag us in your pic and we may feature it during our upcoming #WorldPhotoDay celebration on Aug.
 19!” read the since-deleted tweet.
 The company got more than they bargained for after they started receiving photos of “filled with blood and violence reportedly caused by its products in Yemen.”

-The responses come after it was announced on CNN Friday that the most recent bombing in Yemen was carried out by a Saudi-led group who used a Lockheed Martin 500-pound laser-guided MK 82 bomb.
+The responses come after it was announced on CNN on Friday that the most recent bombing in Yemen was carried out by a Saudi-led group, who used a Lockheed Martin 500-pound laser-guided MK 82 bomb.
 The attack led to the death of 51 people, 40 of whom were children.

 Dear @LockheedMartin , you asked people to tweet "amazing photos of one of our products" (https://t.co/ni5dTEzG6N).
 Here it is : This is a fragment of YOUR bomb, a laser-guided MK 82, which #SaudiArabia used to kill 40 #Children in #Yemen last week https://t.co/8kmhPCyava pic.twitter.com/uFj3oxsO44